 Other studies have shown a link between noise and creativity.
-We may be more creative when we’re listening to moderate noises than when things are more quiet.
+We may be more creative when we’re listening to moderate noises than when things are quieter.
 Of course, when it gets too loud, these gains are lost.

-A a real-world example of how well-designed offices can translate into desirable business outcomes is Amazon.
-In January thus year, Amazon officially opened The Spheres, a 6,000 square metre rainforest-like workspace with more than 40,000 plants from 30 different countries.
+A real-world example of how well-designed offices can translate into desirable business outcomes is Amazon.
+In January this year, Amazon officially opened The Spheres, a 6,000 square metre rainforest-like workspace with more than 40,000 plants from 30 different countries.

 “Amazon is clearly familiar with the wealth of studies that demonstrate the link between creativity and being outdoors,” Trim noted.
 The company hopes that these new offices will help them attract and retain top talent, while encouraging collaboration, enhancing creativity, and increasing productivity.

-If companies want to grow a successful businesses, they need dedicated office space that highlights their values and strengthens their culture.
+If companies want to grow a successful business, they need dedicated office space that highlights their values and strengthens their culture.